harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

 If you have any questions, please check the Conventional Commits FAQ, start a discussion or open an issue.

-## Development Workflow
+## Development and Release Workflow

-Our project follows a structured release process from development to production:
+Our project follows a structured process from development to production, using a `develop` branch for integration and a `main` branch for releases.

-1. **Development Phase**:
+1. **Development Phase:**
-   - Create a feature branch from `development`: `git checkout -b feature/my-feature`
+   - Create a feature branch from `develop`:
+     `git checkout -b feature/my-feature`
-   - Make your changes following the [Conventional Commits](https://www.conventionalcommits.org/) format
+   - Make your changes following the [Conventional Commits](https://www.conventionalcommits.org/) format.
    - Run tests locally: `npm test`
    - Commit changes: `git commit -m "feat: add new feature"`
    - Push to your feature branch: `git push origin feature/my-feature`

-2. **Integration to Development**:
+2. **Integration to Develop:**
-   - Create a pull request targeting the `development` branch
+   - Create a pull request targeting the `develop` branch.
-   - Address review comments and ensure all checks pass
+   - Address review comments and ensure all checks pass.
-   - Squash commits if necessary to maintain a clean history
+   - Squash commits if necessary to maintain a clean history.
-   - Merge the pull request to `development`
+   - Merge the pull request to `develop`.
-   - Verify integration tests pass on the `development` branch
+   - Verify integration tests pass on the `develop` branch.

-3. **Creating a Release**:
+3. **Creating a Release:**
-   - When ready to release, create a pull request from `development` to `main`
+   - When ready to release, create a pull request from `develop` to `main`.
-   - This PR represents a release candidate
+   - This PR represents a release candidate.
-   - Run final verification on the release candidate
+   - Run final verification on the release candidate.
-   - Once approved, merge the pull request to `main`
+   - Once approved, merge the pull request to `main`.

-4. **Release Tagging**:
+4. **Release Tagging:**
    - After merging to `main`, manually create a tag to trigger the release process:
      ```bash
      git checkout main